JLBLine/WODEN/docs/sphinx/testing/cmake_testing/fundamental_coords.rst

 where :math:`H_{\textrm{phase}}` is the hour angle of the phase centre.
 These tests check that this holds true over multiple time and frequency steps.
-In the case of ``kern_calc_uvw_shapelet``, this is checked for each SHAPELET component, making sure that the outputs are ordered as expected.
-Both the FLOAT and DOUBLE versions are tested within a tolerance of 1e-16 (this test compares the ``CUDA`` code to the ``C`` code calculation of the above equations, so they agree very nicely).
+In the case of ``calc_uvw_shapelet``, this is checked for each SHAPELET component, making sure that the outputs are ordered as expected.